AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/order-data-top-bottom-feat.md

 ## What about using multiple metrics? {#multiplemetrics}

-Using this feature gets complicated when there's more than one metric in a report because each metric can only be sorted by itself or by one of the groupings.
+Using this feature gets complicated when tHere is more than one metric in a report because each metric can only be sorted by itself or by one of the groupings.

-Let's say we built a report with both the **Revenue** and **Number of orders** metrics, grouped by referral source. **Revenue** can only be sorted by **Revenue** or referral source and **Number of orders** can only be sorted by **Number of orders** or referral source.
+Let us say we built a report with both the **Revenue** and **Number of orders** metrics, grouped by referral source. **Revenue** can only be sorted by **Revenue** or referral source and **Number of orders** can only be sorted by **Number of orders** or referral source.

 This means that while we can show the revenue from only the top 5 revenue generating referral sources, we cannot show the number of orders also by the top 5 revenue generating referral sources. **Simply put: when there are multiple metrics, the best bet is to sort each metric by the grouping**.